 Field activities are normally safe, but accidents do happen with potentially serious consequences, so measures should be taken to reduce the risks.
-This field safety program is straightforward, widely applicable, and scaleable to the wide range of field activities, from short roadside stops to long, backcountry expeditions.
+This field safety program is straightforward, widely applicable, and scaleable to a wide range of field activities, from short roadside stops to long, backcountry expeditions.
 This course provides classroom activities on Day 1 with instructor talks, group problem solving, and hands-on basic first aid scenarios.
 Day 2 is a trip to a field location where, during 4 field stops, participants will practice many of the field-safety concepts discussed in the classroom.
 This course provides scenarios for implementing valuable field safety processes and a template for creating programs tailored to the needs of individual field trip leaders.
-We encourage all AAPG 2014 field trip/field seminar leaders to register for this course.
+We encourage all AAPG 2015 field trip/field seminar leaders to register for this course.

-NOTE: Participants' experience with this course may be enhanced if they have previously taken a Basic First Aid or and/or Wilderness and Remote First Aid, which are both available from the American Red Cross.
+NOTE: Participant's experience with this course may be enhanced if they have previously taken a Basic First Aid or and/or Wilderness and Remote First Aid, which are both available from the American Red Cross.

 NOTE: This 2-day course will be offered in mid-March, well before the AAPG Annual Convention (May 31-June 3, 2015), so that field trip leaders and other interested persons may attend the course prior to other 2015 field trips/field seminars.